-A recent poll8 conducted in all Euratom Member States showed that the vast majority of European citizens agree to the need for no further delay in establishing national strategies for the management of high-level radioactive waste.
+A poll8 conducted in 2005 in all Euratom Member States showed that the vast majority of European citizens agree to the need for no further delay in establishing national strategies for the management of high-level radioactive waste.
 Furthermore, they recognise the political difficulty of taking decisions on the treatment of dangerous waste.
 Furthermore, citizens acknowledge the European dimension of this subject.
 There is international consensus that nuclear power generation should continue to be used only if it is safe and waste is safely managed.
-For the European Commission this was a major driving force behind the preparation of two Council Directives covering the safety of nuclear installations and the management of radioactive waste and spent fuel9.